Meisterschueler/ogn-python/README.md

     add_missing_receivers  Update receivers with data from stats. create_flights         Create Flights.
     create_stats           Create DeviceStats, ReceiverStats and RelationStats.

-  [show.airport]
-    list_all               Show a list of all airports.

-  [show.deviceinfos]
-    stats                  Show some stats on registered devices.

-  [show.devices]
-    aircraft_type_stats    Show stats about aircraft types used by devices. hardware_stats         Show stats about hardware version used by devices. software_stats         Show stats about software version used by devices. stealth_stats          Show stats about stealth flag set by devices.

-  [show.receiver]
-    hardware_stats         Show some statistics of receiver hardware. list_all               Show a list of all receivers. software_stats         Show some statistics of receiver software.
 ```

 Only the command `logbook.compute` requires a running task server (celery) at the moment.